kpn/kstreams/examples/fastapi_example/README.md

 ### Stream

-There is one `stream` consuming from the topic `dev-kpn-des--kstream`.
+There is one `stream` consuming from the topic `local--kstream`.

 ### Producer

-To produce events to can `GET` the endpoint `http://localhost:8000/events` and it will produce events to the topic `dev-kpn-des--kstream`
+To produce events to can `GET` the endpoint `http://localhost:8000/events` and it will produce events to the topic `local--kstream`